Tag Archives: Tutorial

 This is a simple project that allows you to create a circuit which will give a visual indication if the breadboard has been tilted.
 In the upright position, the Green LED is illuminated.
 To the left of the board is a tilt switch.
 If the project is tilted, the switch will go from the closed to the open condition.
 This can be detected on the arduino, and then the red LED is illuminated.
 The video below explains how to do this simple project.

-You can get the kit we are using in these lessons HERE.
 You should create your own code based on the instructions in the video, but if you are having trouble, I include the code developed in the video below: